WPChill/strong-testimonials/readme.txt

 = My theme also includes testimonials.
 Will that be a problem? =

 It depends.
 I have narrowed down the causes of many conflicts and addressed them in the plugin.
 If you encounter trouble, use the support form and we'll sort it out.
-If you want help disabling testimonials in your theme, even better :)
+If you want help disabling testimonials in your theme, even better. :)

 = Can I import my existing testimonials? =